Bingfan-Liu/A-lunar-landing-simulator/README.md

 This is a final course project that I did in Reinforcement Learning Specialization offered by the University of Alberta and Coursera.

+And I appreciate the great help from Ganesh Tata for helping the learners by creating this nice looking workflow plot.

 ![workflow](RL_Capstone_workflow_diagram.png)